nordicstyle/alexg/_posts/2017-04-18-have_we_forgotten_about_geometry_in_computer_vision.md

 We proposed the architecture [GC-Net](https://arxiv.org/pdf/1703.04309.pdf) which instead looks at the problem's fundamental geometry.
 It is well known in stereo that we can estimate disparity by forming a cost volume across the 1-D disparity line.
-The novelty in this paper was showing how to formulate the geometry of the cost volume in a differentiable way and as a regression model.
+The novelty in this paper was showing how to formulate the geometry of the cost volume in a differentiable way as a regression model.
 More details can be found in the paper [here](https://arxiv.org/pdf/1703.04309.pdf).

 {% capture fig_stereo %}